Classic Pot Roast

 - 2 cups beef broth Add to list

 - 1 1/2 pounds baby red potatoes (see note) Add to list

 Preheat oven to 325° F.

-Season the chuck roast liberally with salt and pepper.
-In a large, heavy bottom braising pan, heat safflower oil over medium to medium-high heat.
+Season roast liberally with salt and pepper.
+In a large, heavy-bottom braising pan, heat safflower oil over medium to medium-high heat.
 Sear beef thoroughly on all sides until it is browned.
 Remove meat and add carrots cut-side down, and brown slightly.
 Add onions and sauté for 2 minutes, then add celery, garlic, thyme and bay leaves.
-Deglaze pan with red wine.
+Deglaze the pan with red wine.

-Reduce wine slightly and return seared chuck roast to pan with beef broth.
-Cover pan and place in oven.
+Reduce wine slightly and return seared roast to the pan with beef broth.
+Cover pan and place in the oven.
 Cook for 30 minutes and reduce heat to 300° F and cook for 1 1/2 hours.

-Let rest on stove top for 10 minutes and then slice and serve with vegetables and gravy over smashed and seasoned potatoes.
+Let rest on the stove top for 10 minutes and then slice and serve with vegetables and gravy over smashed and seasoned potatoes.

-For potatoes, you may either boil them in salted water until tender (approximately 20 minutes), or you can add them to the braising pot with chuck roast for the last 1 hour of cooking.
+For potatoes, you may either boil them in salted water until tender (about 20 minutes), or you can add them to the braising pot with chuck roast for the last 1 hour of cooking.